 Our form of tea ceremony dates back in an unbroken lineage to 1600 A.D.
 Celebrants glide and kneel on the tatami (reed) mats in a disciplined manner that is simple and attractive, with no wasted motion.
 Performing the tea ceremony fulfills our mission: “to promote intercultural understanding and peace through a bowl of tea.”

 Traditional tea ceremonies are presented on the second Saturday of each month at 2 PM throughout the year.
 Or call 989.759.1648 for a private ceremony scheduled especially for your group.

 Tea & Tour

-Tea and tours are available anytime during our open hours of 12:00 - 4:00 PM, Tuesday - Saturday, April 1st - October 30th.
+Tea and tours and group tours are available anytime during our open hours of 12:00 - 4:00 PM, Tuesday - Saturday, April 1st - October 30th.

 See our Services & Fees page for more information.